BGU-SE-Courses/bgu-sqe-2025-2025-mbt-sqe-system-testing/README.md

 After performing all these steps, you should have 2 users - a student and a teacher, both enrolled to the same course.

+### Troubleshooting

+* If you get an error that the chromedriver version is not compatible for your chrome version, lookup your chrome version in [this json](https://googlechromelabs.github.io/chrome-for-testing/known-good-versions-with-downloads.json) and replace the chromedriver located in `Selenium/chromedriver.exe` with the appropriate chrome driver for your system.

 ## What we tested
 $$*TODO* Add a description of the module and the user stories that you chose to test.
 For example, in the case of the Moodle example, you can write something like this: